 These are all essential and necessary skills needed for students wishing to work in Film, Television and Theatre.

 Week 5, 6 and 7 focuses on period and vintage makeup and hair styling.
 Students are taught practically how to work a typical, busy ‘crowd room’ day.
 This is when a large amount of supporting artists are about to be used for crowd scenes.
 Students will learn how to turn the most modern of hairstyles into authentic styles worn throughout the centuries and decades.
 We equip our students with the fundamental skills in becoming a competent Makeup Artist.
 Using wigs, pieces, switches and temporary colouring techniques, combined with styling methods required to create the most commonly used sets and styles requested by TV, film, theatre and the editorial industry.

-Weeks 8, 9 and 10 concentrate on character breakdown special effects and prosthetics application.
+Weeks 8, 9 and 10 concentrate on character and script breakdown, special effects and prosthetics application.
 Students learn how to create realistic simulated injuries with materials being used throughout the industry, including, Pro Bondo, direct applied silicone and prosthetic creation and application.
 Students learn the art of bald caps and punching hair; all necessary skills required for film and TV and especially useful for students who share a love for medical drama.

 Week 11 leads students through the fast paced environment of theatrical makeup.
 Students will acquire skills in theatrical makeup application for character creation including gender changing, ageing face painting and quick changes when working on popular live shows within London’s West End and Broadway.

 During weeks 13,14 and 15 students learn how to cut hair for continuity, work with Afro Caribbean hair and begin to explore the world of fashion, editorial and commercial advertising.
-Covering seasonal trends, global beauty, male grooming and brand advertising for editorial, commercial and runway.
+Covering seasonal trends, global beauty, male grooming, tattoo art and brand advertising for editorial, commercial and runway.

 Week 16 concludes for students to tie all of their essential skills together and we focus on business, working in production, script breakdown and continuity.